COSC3020/divide-and-conquer-sum-kbuss26/README.md

 $T(n) = 1$, if $n < 3$<br>
 $T(n) = 3T(n/3) + n$, otherwise<br>

-In the base case, all of the numbers in the array of $n < 3$ are summed because they cannot be divided into three sections.
-Thus, the relation is $T(n) = n$.
+In the base case, either one or two constant operations are performed in the array of $n < 3$ because they cannot be divided into three sections.
+Thus, the relation is $T(n) = 1$.

 The recursive case is when $n >= 3$, where three (roughly) equal partitions for n are each called with the same function, ignoring constant operations.
 Then, the numbers in the new